-Customer experience software provider Sprinklr (NYSE:CXM) reported Q1 FY2023 results topping analyst expectations, with revenue up 30.6% year on year to $144.9 million.
-The company expects that next quarter's revenue would be around $147.5 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Sprinklr made a GAAP loss of $25.2 million, down on its loss of $14.6 million, in the same quarter last year.
+Customer experience software provider Sprinklr (NYSE:CXM) reported results ahead of analysts' expectations in Q3 FY2024, with revenue up 18.5% year on year to $186.3 million.
+The company expects next quarter's revenue to be around $188.5 million, in line with analysts' estimates.
+It made a GAAP profit of $0.06 per share, improving from its loss of $0.02 per share in the same quarter last year.

-- Revenue guidance for Q2 2023 is $147.5 million at the midpoint, roughly in line with what analysts were expecting
+- Revenue Guidance for Q4 2024 is $188.5 million at the midpoint, roughly in line with what analysts were expecting

 Initially focused only on social media management, Sprinklr (NYSE: CXM) is a leading provider of unified customer experience management software.

 Customer communications have shifted dramatically in the past decade, as customers now shift from traditional channels, like email and phone, to an ever-expanding universe of modern channels, like messaging, chat, text, and social.
 The shift online has also meant customers are more willing to advocate and criticize on public platforms, with nearly unlimited reach, where a single comment or review can make or break a brand’s reputation.

 For large enterprises, meeting these expectations is a challenging new reality where they must be able to understand how a customer is interacting with their business - often across different departments where information is siloed.